Reading-eScience-Centre/coverage-jsapi/Domain.md

 ### .domainType

-If defined, then the domaint follows the given domain type, e.g. `'http://covjson.org/def#Trajectory'`.
+If defined, then the domain follows the given domain type, e.g. `'https://covjson.org/def/domainTypes#Trajectory'`.

 ### .axes